 However, with advanced players, you cannot assume anything.
-When you move forward to the net, make sure your racquet is in front of you, as opposed to either side (forehand or backhand).
-As soon as the ball hits the opponent’s strings, you should be able to pivot the racquet to either side in order to hit the volley.
-The common theme again, is anticipation.
+When you move forward to the net, make sure your racquet is in front of you instead of either side (forehand or backhand).
+As soon as the ball hits the opponent’s strings, you should be able to pivot the racquet to either side to hit the volley.
+The common theme again is anticipation.

 The earlier you can judge the ball, the quicker you can get into position.
-A good example to observe here, is the racquet position of the player at the net in a doubles game.
+A good example to observe here is the player’s racquet position at the net in a doubles game.
 Notice how both net-players have their racquet in an agnostic position.

 Can I volley from the baseline?
 Or does it always have to be closer to the net?

 Volleying from the baseline is uncommon.
 Think about it.
 Volleying requires you to hit the ball before the bounce.
 If the ball is still in the air while you’re executing a baseline shot, chances are the ball is going out, and you should let it bounce to be sure.

 Obviously, uncommon does not mean it’s impossible.
 There are situations where a ball travels high and far enough and may still provide an opportunity to volley; it’s just not that common.

 Volleys are essential strokes to add to your stroke-locker.
 They give you flexibility and allow you to kill rallies, flip under-pressure situations to your opponent, and throw your opponent off by moving toward the net as they are executing their shot.
 The technique is definitely different from your groundstrokes, and requires a lot of practice to master.
 In addition, volleys also require good anticipation skills.